Git Feature Branch Workflow

 Once Bill is ready to accept the pull request, someone needs to merge the feature into the stable project (this can be done by either Bill or Mary):

-git checkout master git pull git pull origin marys-feature git push
+git pull origin marys-feature

 This process often results in a merge commit.
 Some developers like this because it’s like a symbolic joining of the feature with the rest of the code base.
 But, if you’re partial to a linear history, it’s possible to rebase the feature onto the tip of